4d/docs/website/translated_docs/es/FormObjects/webArea_overview.md

 When the form is executed, standard browser interface functions are available to the user in the web area, which permit interaction with other form areas:

 - **Edit menu commands**: When the web area has the focus, the **Edit** menu commands can be used to carry out actions such as copy, paste, select all, etc., according to the selection.
 - **Context menu**: It is possible to use the standard [context menu](properties_Entry.md#context-menu) of the system with the web area.
-Display of the context menu can be controlled using the `WA SET PREFERENCE` command.
+La visualización del menú contextual se puede controlar con el comando `WA SET PREFERENCE`.
 - **Drag and drop**: The user can drag and drop text, pictures and documents within the web area or between a web area and the 4D form objects, according to the 4D object properties.
 For security reasons, changing the contents of a web area by means of dragging and dropping a file or URL is not allowed by default.
 In this case, the cursor displays a "forbidden" icon ![](assets/en/FormObjects/forbidden.png).
 You have to use the `WA SET PREFERENCE` command to explicitly allow the dropping of URLs or files in the web area.

 ### Subformularios

 For reasons related to window redrawing mechanisms, the insertion of a web area into a subform is subject to the following constraints:

-- The subform must not be able to scroll
+- El subformulario no debe poder desplazarse
 - The limits of the web area must not exceed the size of the subform

 > Superimposing a web area on top of or beneath other form objects is not supported.

-### Web Area and Web server conflict (Windows)
+### Conflicto entre el área web y el servidor web (Windows)

 In Windows, it is not recommended to access, via a web area, the Web server of the 4D application containing the area because this configuration could lead to a conflict that freezes the application.
 Of course, a remote 4D can access the Web server of 4D Server, but not its own web server.